 It’s also common for people to talk about how their “system” is affected by certain things.
 That can be a useful metaphor, but the term doesn’t have a physiological equivalent.
 There are many different systems in the body with many different functional elements, and no matter how appealing it might be to generalize how something affects one’s “system,” it still doesn’t translate in a physiological sense.
 Metaphor, yes; literal, no.

 Diets, detoxes, and conditions like adrenal fatigue proposed by alternative health folks all tend to borrow words from science without understanding the underlying process.
 That surface-level knowledge is enough for proponents of these ideas to convince themselves that their knowledge is deeper than it is, and for them to sound believable to others who also don’t have background knowledge of the underlying process.

 This may just be jumping around in my head because a) I’m a science geek, and b) language usage interests me.
 However, I think the bigger picture is that the internet gives lots of access to fairly surface-level information, like jargon from various fields, but that isn’t necessarily paired with follow-up to gain a deeper understanding.
 Before the internet, there was TV.
 And really, who didn’t feel at least somewhat qualified to work in an emergency department after enough episodes swooning over (insert favourite character here) on ER?
 And of course CSI has made everyone a forensic investigator.

 What stands out for me is that as long as people are aware of the limitations of their knowledge, it’s all good.
-If someone things they can perform a tracheotomy with a rusty spoon and paper straw on someone who’s passed out from choking, that’s not so good.
+If someone thinks they can perform a tracheotomy with a rusty spoon and paper straw on someone who’s passed out from choking, that’s not so good.